-Thus, the only question which can reasonably be discussed at present is not whether robots can fall in love, or whether if they did we would say they were conscious but rather to what extent a digital computer can be programmed to exhibit the sort of simple intelligent behavior." - from "Alchemy and Artificial Intelligence" by Hubert L. Dreyfus.
+Thus, the only question which can reasonably be discussed at present is not whether robots can fall in love, or whether if they did we would say they were conscious but rather to what extent a digital computer can be programmed to exhibit the sort of simple intelligent behavior."

+- from "Alchemy and Artificial Intelligence"

+by Hubert L. Dreyfus.
-It might hard to conclude that artificial neural network is intelligent, at least at this moment.
-And such a real human-like intelligent behavior of an artificial neural network does not seem to be strongly required in industry world.

-What about a robot pet?
-We find lots of commercial products of those robot pets.
-We already have a toy robot like SONY's AIBO.
-It learns splendidly an environment.
+A real human-like intelligent behavior of an artificial neural network does not seem to be strongly required in industry world.
+What about, however, a robot pet?
+We find lots of commercial-based products of those robot pets these days.
+For instance, a toy robot dog AIBO produced by SONY.

+It splendidly learns the environment of the owner.
 It acts differently in a different situation according to how it learned these situations.
 However, it acts exactly in the same way if it comes across the same situation it has already learned.
-AIBO can now plays a roll of a wonderful pet, for example.
-However, this identical-action-in-identical-situation would lose the owners interest, sooner or later.
+Although AIBO can play a role of a wonderful pet, this identical-action-in-identical-situation would lose the owner's interest, sooner or later.